JankariTech/blog/src/assets/UnderstandingHttpAndSocket/understandingHttpAndSocket.md

 </figure>

 ## Soft layers
 The software model of the Internet can be defined by two types of layered models: **OSI model** (for reference only) and **Internet Protocol Suite** (practically implemented and used by the Internet).
-Without going into much depth the main points are:
+Without going into much depth, the main points are:
 - Every computer (client or server), and network device that supports the Internet implements the IP suite model.
-- These models are structured as layers so we say the model has a layered structure
+- These models are structured as layers, so we say the model has a layered structure
 - Each layer has its responsibility and hides its implementation (inner working) from other layers
-- Each layer provides an interface to layers immediately above or below itself
+- Each layer provides an interface to the layers immediately above or below itself

 > Note:
-In the IP suite model, the *Application* layer combines all three layers from the OSI model i.e *Application* + *Presentation* + *Session*
+In the IP suite model, the *Application* layer combines all three layers from the OSI model i.e. *Application* + *Presentation* + *Session*
-In the IP suite model, the *Link* layer combines the lower two layers from the OSI model i.e *Physical* + *Datalink* The lowermost layer from each model connects with physical network devices like routers, switches, etc.
+In the IP suite model, the *Link* layer combines the lower two layers from the OSI model i.e. *Physical* + *Datalink* The lowermost layer from each model connects with physical network devices like routers, switches, etc.

 <figure align="center">